Jeff Xavier

-Jeffrey G. Xavier (born 7 September 1985) is a Cape Verdean basketball player who plays for UJAP Quimper 29 in LNB Pro B. He is a 2009 graduate of Providence College.
+Jeffrey G. Xavier (born 7 September 1985) is a Cape Verdean basketball player for Cáceres in LEB Oro.
+He is a 2009 graduate of Providence College.
 Xavier transferred to Providence after two years at Manhattan College.
 Xavier is a member of the Cape Verde national basketball team.
 He is a graduate of St. Raphael Academy in Pawtucket.
 Born in the United States, he represents Cape Verde internationally.

 Professional career

-In 2009-10 season he signed with Leche Río Breogán, team of LEB Oro.
+In 2009–10 season he signed with Leche Río Breogán, team of LEB Oro.
 In the next season, he went to Cáceres 2016 of the same league.
 In 2011, Xavier signed with his third LEB Oro team in three seasons: Palencia Baloncesto.

 National team career

 Xavier is a member of the Cape Verde national basketball team and played with them at the AfroBasket 2021 qualifiers.